YazanAlmatar99/covid19-reactjs/README.md

 # COVID19-Dashboard

-### You can see the Project running on http://covid19.yazanalmatar.com
+### You can see the Project running on http://covid19.yazanalmatar.com (it might take a little while to load due to free plan on Heroku, if it says App Crashed just refresh the page and it will work!)

 ### Built using ReactJS and fully customized to run on Desktop and Mobile